oyurdakul/pesgm23/README.md

 A range of tests have been conducted for normality.
 In other words, to understand the distribution of the forecast error with respect to the theoretical quantiles of the standard normal distribution.

-Skew and kurtosis - a common measure of normality is to examine the 3rd and 4th moments of the distribution, both of which should be zero for a normal distribution.
+**Skew and kurtosis** - A common test of normality is to examine the third and fourth moments of the distribution (skew and kurtosis), both of which should be zero for a normal distribution.
+As indicated in the plots below (skew - left and kurtosis - right) the sample distribution appears negatively skewed with positive kurotisis.
+The negative skew of the price error is of particular interest - indicating a higher occurence of the actual price being well below predispatch prices when the latter is high.
+This supports the notion that the role of predispatch is not to forecast prices, but more accurately serves as a signal of potential scarcity.
+In such conditions the high predispatch price would encourage generation resource to come online, thereby depressing the actual price outturn below that signalled by predispatch.
+The positive kurosis indicates that the distribution may have heavy tails.

 Shapiro-wilk test - a test for normality, for samples greater than 5000 we use the W statistic (rather than p-value) https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.shapiro.html Kolmogorov-Smirnov test - which is a distribution agnostic test of the distance between the empirical and proposed distribution https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kstest.html

 We also undertake probability plots to check against normality https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.probplot.html
 In each case it is apparent that the price forecast error of pre-dispatch ahead prices against real time prices is non-normal displaying notable negative skew and kurtosis.

 The probability plot is also instructive indicating that normality assumption breaks down particularly at the extreme quantiles.
 This overall is not surprising for Predispatch as it is actually meant as a price signal rather than a price-forecast.
 In other words, predispatch is intended to signal to participants how to change their behaviour - for example if PD prices are high, it indicates more participants should come in.
 Therefore even 30 mins ahead (when units can still committ) we do expect there will be quite significant differences which shows out in the stats.
 The fact that the error distribution is fat-tailed and skewed is quite interesting - indicating that it may be easier to forecast prices most of the time, but when forecasts are wrong... they can be really wrong.
 This supports the fat tailed nature of electricity prices themselves.